willowec/lightwand/docs/notebook.md

 ---------------------------

 After implementing this new system on the wand and testing by lighting the wand red for left (dir = 0) and green for right (dir = 1), the wand direction appears to be very well characterized.
 The next step is to calculate the period of the wand's motion and update that every cycle.

+## 2024/04/01
+#### Period calculation and keeping the image static

+The current goal is to get the wand to display a vertical bar at the middle of its swing, and minimize the amount that bar moves from swing to swing.
+Initial testing shows that the average length of casual but firm one-handed swing is around .45 seconds, and around 350 iterations through the main while loop occur during this time.

+Rick Eason recommended that the display be handled by clock division interrupt.
+Because this system is dual-core however, it may be better to simply have a separate while loop on core 1 that handles the LED display.
+By making put_15_pixels_on() and put_15_pixels() return the amount of microseconds slept during their run, we can simply wait $\frac{swinglen}{N_{updates}} - pixeltime$ microseconds every loop.